opencobra/cobrapy/release-notes/next-release.md

 * Fixed a bug with SBML group parsing that affects the Debian package.

 ## Other

 * Adding a duplicate boundary reaction (with `add_boundary`) no longer errors, but instead just returns the existing reaction.
+* Automatic detection of the external comprtment now recognizes CARVEME and GAPSEQ ids and will no longer show a warning for models generated with those tools.

 ## Deprecated features